naufalHaidar12342/naufalHaidar12342/README.md

 Name's Naufal Haidar.
 You could call me 'Naufal' or 'Heydar' .

-**Q: What kind of language used in this repo?**
+**1. Q: What kind of language used in this repo?**

-A: Mainly in *Indonesian* 🇮🇩 , althought i could refactor it to *American English* 🇺🇸.
+- A: Mainly in *Indonesian* 🇮🇩 , althought i could refactor it to *American English* 🇺🇸.

-P.S : *English* is my second language, so don't expect the best out of me.
+- P.S : *English* is my second language, so don't expect the best out of me.